andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 <https://www.onlinegdb.com/online_python_compiler>

-This website has the advantage of being very similar to a real command line execution.
+This website has the advantage of being similar to a real command line execution.
 Inputs are in real time and just like in the command line.
 There is also Debugger available in case you want/have to use it.

 [Online GDB Debugger Tutorial](https://www.codechef.com/blogs/how-to-use-code-visualizer)